Marketing8 min read

 Brand color is the cheapest design decision with the longest tail.
 Here is how to pick a palette you can actually use across every surface, in under an hour.

 Most founders pick three colors in fifteen minutes from a Pinterest board and live with the consequences forever.
-There is a better way that takes about an hour.
+They never write the hex codes down, never test them on a button, and never decide which color does what job.
+There is a better way that takes about an hour, and this guide walks through the exact process.

 What a brand color palette is actually for